09 Mar 2017 Is Bill 89 about human rights? Don’t buy it.

 Yet the popular and politically correct approach to issues of sexual identity may actually be more harmful.
 Dr. Kenneth Zucker was Psychologist-in-Chief at Toronto’s Centre for Addiction and Mental Health, Head of the Gender Identity Service for 30 years until 2015 (when his clinic closed under political pressure), and internationally recognized as an authority in this field.
 Dr. Zucker helped children work through their gender identity disorder, being convinced that affirming and socially conditioning children to identify as the opposite gender is usually not the best path.
 (By the way, has anyone in Queen’s Park ever stood up for Dr. Zucker?)
 Dr. Joseph Berger, Consulting Psychiatrist and Fellow of the Royal College of Physicians and Surgeons of Canada and Professor of Psychiatry at the University of Toronto, said that scientifically, there is no such thing as a man trapped in a woman’s body or vice versa.

 Dr. Paul McHugh, M.D., is University Distinguished Service Professor of Psychiatry and a professor of psychiatry and behavioral sciences at the prestigious Johns Hopkins University School of Medicine.
 He was also psychiatrist-in-chief at the Johns Hopkins Hospital for 25 years.
 Last year, Dr. McHugh published a study with Dr. Lawrence Mayer, Ph.D., scholar in residence in Psychiatry at John Hopkins and professor of biostatistics at Arizona State University.
 They concluded that there is little scientific evidence for the therapeutic value of interventions to delay puberty or modify the secondary sex characteristics of adolescents and no evidence that all children who express gender-atypical thoughts or behavior should be encouraged to become transgender.
 They also noted that sex-reassigned individuals were about 19 times more likely to die by suicide compared to control groups.
-Yet the Ontario government bans the kind of therapy Dr. Zucker provided (with gratitude from hundreds of parents and children).
+Yet the Ontario government bans the kind of therapy Dr. Zucker provided to hundreds of grateful children and their parents.

 The National Post reports that “an increasing number of children as young as preschoolers [are] appearing at gender identity-clinics across the country, convinced they are of the opposite sex.”
 More “gender clinics” are opening in Canada and the U.S. It’s no wonder, given that schools must teach children that their gender is unique to them and may fall anywhere along a spectrum of genders.
 (Where is the opposition on that, by the way?)
 Yet we are supposed to trust that, as gender ideology is pushed in schools and more children become confused and distressed about bodies, that adding “gender identity” to child services law is in the best interests of children and a human rights necessity.